KCSO-LD

-KCSO-LD (channel 33) is a low-power television station in Sacramento, California, United States, airing programming from the Spanish-language Telemundo network.
+KCSO-LD (channel 33) is a low-power television station in Sacramento, California, United States, serving as the local outlet for the Spanish-language network Telemundo.
 Owned and operated by NBCUniversal's Telemundo Station Group, KCSO-LD maintains studios on Media Place in the Woodlake neighborhood of Sacramento, and its transmitter is located in Walnut Grove, California.
 The station is also sister to regional sports networks NBC Sports Bay Area and NBC Sports California.

-Due to its low-power status, KCSO-LD simulcasts in widescreen standard definition on CW affiliate KMAX-TV's digital channel 31.6 (displayed as channel 33.2).
-KCSO-LD also operates translator stations KMUM-CD and KMMW-LD in Sacramento and Stockton and also relies on cable and satellite to reach the entire market.
+Due to its low-power status, KCSO-LD simulcasts in high definition on Ion Television outlet KSPX-TV (channel 29) on a subchannel displayed as channel 33.2 and in widescreen standard definition on independent station KMAX-TV (channel 31) on subchannel 31.7.
+KCSO-LD also operates Class A translator station KMUM-CD in Sacramento and also relies on cable and satellite to reach the entire market.

+KCSO formerly operated translator KMMW-LD in Stockton; this station ceased operations in March 2025 and its license was returned to the Federal Communications Commission (FCC).

 History

-The station was founded by country-western performer Chester Smith and his company Sainte Partners II, L.P. and first signed on the air in 1999.
+KCSO was founded by country-western performer Chester Smith and his company Sainte Partners II, L.P. and first signed on the air in 1999.
 It was the last station to be owned by his company.
 On August 8, 2008, Chester Smith died of heart failure at Stanford University Medical Center in Palo Alto, California.
 The station continued operating under the Sainte banner until it was sold to Serestar Communications Group in 2013.
 Sainte folded shortly thereafter.

-In 2014, KCSO began simulcasting in widescreen standard definition on Ion owned-and-operated station KSPX-TV digital channel 29.7 (displayed as channel 33.2) to reach the entire market due to KCSO's low-power status.
+In 2014, Serestar Communications agreed to purchase both KMUM-CD and KMMW-LD from Viacom for a disclosed amount.
+The sale of both stations was finalized on September 25, 2014.
+Prior to the sale, both of the stations dropped the Tr3́s affiliation and switched to Telemundo.
+After the sale, they became sister stations and translators to KCSO-LD.
+Also in 2014, KCSO began simulcasting in widescreen standard definition on KSPX-TV's seventh subchannel (displayed as channel 33.2) to reach the entire market due to KCSO's low-power status.
 The simulcast was discontinued in October 2021.

 Serestar agreed to sell KCSO-LD, KMUM-CD, and KMMW-LD to NBCUniversal on November 28, 2018, as part of a $21 million deal.
 The sale was completed on March 5, 2019.
-As a result, KCSO-LD becomes the sixth television station in the Sacramento market (excluding translator stations) to be owned-and-operated by its affiliated network.
+As a result, KCSO-LD became the sixth television station in the Sacramento market (excluding translator stations) to be owned-and-operated by its affiliated network.

-In April 2022, CW owned-and-operated station KMAX-TV (now an affiliate) resumed the widescreen SD simulcast from KSPX-TV on a new digital channel 31.6 (also displayed as channel 33.2).
+In April 2022, CW owned-and-operated station KMAX-TV (channel 31, now an independent station) resumed the widescreen SD simulcast from KSPX-TV on a new subchannel also displayed as channel 33.2.

+In March 2025, the simulcast returned to KSPX-TV in high definition on subchannel 33.2.
+An SD simulcast remains on KMAX-TV, but is now displayed as channel 31.7.